Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

 Consequently, For those methods such that $R (\bbA)= 1/{\max_{ij} |a_{ij}|} $ it is not possible to increase the SSP coefficient by perturbing the method.
-This is the case for all known optimal explicit SSP RK methods of orders one through four, with any number of stages \cite{ketcheson2008}.
+This is the case for all known optimal explicit SSP Runge--Kutta methods of orders one through three, with any number of stages \cite{ketcheson2008}.

-For the restricted class of perturbations considered in \cite{ruuth2004}, similar results were obtained in \cite[Theorems 3.1, 3.4, 3.5 and 3.6]{ruuth2004}.
+For the restricted class of perturbations considered in \cite{ruuth2004}, similar results were obtained in \cite[Thms.
+3.1, 3.4, 3.5 and 3.6]{ruuth2004}.
 Theorem \ref{Pbound} extends those results, showing that no improvement in the radius of absolute monotonicity is possible for many optimal SSP methods, even when more general perturbations are considered.
+Those methods include all optimal methods of order one or two, the optimal methods of order three with $n^2$ stages (for any integer $n$), and the optimal methods with $(s,p) \in \{(5,3), (6,3), (10,4) \}$.
+Interestingly, the widely-used optimal five-stage fourth-order method is an exception; it has $R(K) \approx 1.508$ while the Theorem \ref{Pbound} gives an upper bound of $1.8349...$.
+Numerical computations suggest that it can be perturbed to achieve $\Rt(K) \approx 1.63979$.